We’ve all heard about flashbacks.

 Triggers often go unrecognised.
 The environmental cues that cause these flashbacks can be subtle.
 Because the trauma and the effects of the trauma were not clearcut, symptoms such as flashbacks are very hard for people to disentangle from their “ordinary” experience of self and of life.

-People with CPTSD will often think that there is something wrong with them and that they are just naturally out of control, “oversensitive” or reactive.
+People with Complex Trauma will often think that there is something wrong with them and that they are just naturally out of control, “oversensitive” or reactive.

 This can lead to intense self-criticism and shame as their inner critic takes over.